apache/ozone/hadoop-hdds/docs/content/feature/Multi-Tenancy.md

 confined to a **single** designated S3 volume (that is volume `s3v`, by default).

 Ozone multi-tenancy allows **multiple** S3-accessible volumes to be created.
-Each volume can be managed separately by their own tenant admins via CLI for user operations, and via Ranger for access control.
+Each volume can be managed separately by their own tenant admins via CLI for user operations, and via Apache Ranger for access control.

 The concept **tenant** is introduced to Ozone by multi-tenancy.
 Each tenant has its own designated volume.